ToddRoling/java-practice/README.md

-# practice and sample code for interviews
+# practice and sample java code